Imperial Japanese Army: Growth and organization of the IJA

 Total military in August 1945 was 6,095,000 including 676,863 Army Air Service.

+A United States War department book, "The World at War, 1939-1944: A Brief History of World War II; Materials for the Use of Army Orientation Program" estimated that "nearly one million Japanese" had been killed in China between 1937-1944.

 Casualties

 Over the course of the Imperial Japanese Army's existence, millions of its soldiers were either killed, wounded or listed as missing in action.